KxSystems/pyq/docs/install.md

 pip install pyq
 ```

-!!! tip "Extras"
+> Tip: Extras
+>

-    For the best experience with PyQ, you should also install some third-party
+> For the best experience with PyQ, you should also install some third-party
-    packages such as NumPy and IPython.
+> packages such as NumPy and IPython.
 The extra packages recommended by
-    the PyQ developers can be installed using the `pip install pyq[all]`
+> the PyQ developers can be installed using the `pip install pyq[all]`
-    command.
+> command.

 ## Requirements